Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - Imagination is the instantiation of an image in the mind
 - Symbols and glyphs are ambiguous images conjured by others
 - We ask why, seeking explanations from those who created them
-- This can be good or bad
+- This can be good or bad,
 - Memes are catalysts